 Channel and PMAP are part of the Prevent strategy.
 The process is a multi-agency approach to identify and support individuals at risk of being drawn into terrorism.

 The Channel Programme and FE providers

-A leaflet explaining the Channel and Prevent programmes, which includes a flowchart.
+A leaflet explaining the Channel and Prevent programmes.
 This resource was developed in London, with references and contacts to London, however, the system is similar throughout the country.